syoyo/tinyxpd/README.md

 `XPDHeader` contains header information and the list of data offset from the beginning of a XPD data.

-Whole XPD data is provided by the app user(`ParseXPDHeaderFromMemory` API), or read from a file(`ParseXPDFromFile`).
+Whole XPD data is supplied by the app user(`ParseXPDHeaderFromMemory` API), or read from a file(`ParseXPDFromFile`).
 `ParseXPDFromFile` API is handy but consumes memory.
-If you want to open large XPD file(e.g. 1GB or more), consider using `ParseXPDHeaderFromMemory` API.
+If you want to open large XPD file(e.g. 1GB or more), consider using `ParseXPDHeaderFromMemory` API(with mmap-ping a XPD data).

 ```
 // Do this only in **one** .cc file.